Mountchicken/Chinese2English-Translator-with-Transformers/README.md

 - In this repository, I Improved my previous chinese2english translator with transformer and it do get a tremendous improvement

 # Examples
--Here are some translating examples, this model has a great accurancy on the training data(overfitting😥), and -it seems to work bad on test data.
-I think its the problem of datasets because i only used the validation dataset -of translation2019zh, which is quite small.
+- Here are some translating examples, this model has a great accurancy on the training data(overfitting😥), and
+- it seems to work bad on test data.
+I think its the problem of datasets because i only used the validation dataset
+- of translation2019zh, which is quite small.
 But, you know that, i do this just for fun😁.
-Anyway, if i want and -i have time, i will train a really useful chinese2english translator
+Anyway, if i want and
+- i have time, i will train a really useful chinese2english translator
 - ![test_example](https://github.com/Mountchicken/Image-Captioning-pytorch/blob/main/text_examples/dog.jpg)
 - Predicted: <SOS> a brown dog is running on the grass . <EOS>
 - <img src="https://github.com/Mountchicken/Image-Captioning-pytorch/blob/main/text_examples/happy.jpg" width="216" height="288" alt="😀"/><br/>